Ever ridden with your doggo on a motorcycle? If not, why not?

 Just call them out, and they will run to fit onto your motorcycle anywhere and anytime of the day….or night.
 Be it the big pocket of your riding jacket, a backpack, side car or what-have-you, they will happily oblige and hop right on.
 However, not all dogs are comfortable riding on a motorcycle; be it for the sake of the motion or the sounds or winds or the dust.

-So, before you consider my suggestions on how to carry your dog on that ride, I implore you, first and foremost, to consult a vet and only then proceed.
+So, before you consider my suggestions on how to go about it, I implore you, first and foremost, to consult a vet and only then proceed.

 That said, if you want to be the one to be caught by the paparazzi next time, know that there are a bunch of ways to pull it off.
 From the offset, it depends on three basic things, the type of dog, the type of motorcycle and the destination.
 Next come the different points of concern to be considered in every kind of the ‘doggie-loading system’.